Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Introduction

 One promising approach employs hyperbolic metamaterials, where spatial variations in the dielectric constant effectively encode the effects of curvature~\cite{Leonhardt_2006,PhysRevA.78.043821,PhysRevLett.105.067402,DielectricConstant3,Chen_2010,DielectricConstant5,DielectricConstant6}.
 Other platforms for realizing the Dirac equation in curved space-time have been proposed, including ion traps~\cite{Sab_n_2017,Pedernales_2018}, optical waveguides~\cite{Koke_2016}, and optical lattices with position-dependent hopping and non-Abelian artificial gauge fields~\cite{Boada_2011}.
 Building on these developments, recent progress in quantum electrodynamics, superconducting microwave resonator networks~\cite{NatureExperiment}, and topoelectric circuits~\cite{Zhang2022,Lenggenhager2022,Zhang2023natcomm,Chen2023} has further expanded the capabilities for simulating lattice models and conformal field theories in hyperbolic space, which also play a key role in the emerging field of hyperbolic crystallography~\cite{Maciejko2021,CrystallographyOfHyperbolicLattices,Cheng2022,Kienzle2022,Maciejko2022,Attar2022,Bzdusek2022}.

 Hyperbolic crystals are regular tessellations of hyperbolic space generalizing the notion of the crystal in the Euclidean (flat) space to its negatively curved counterpart with a constant curvature where the tiling is realized by polygons of $p$ sides forming a network of sites (vertices) with the $q$ nearest neighbors.
 Such a lattice structure is commonly denoted by Schl\"{a}fli symbols $\{p,q\}$, with the regular hyperbolic space tessellation achieved when $(p-2)(q-2)>4$ giving rise to a much richer structural landscape than in the Euclidean space where the condition $(p-2)(q-2)=4$ yields only three possible regular tessellations corresponding to square $\{4,4\}$, triangular $\{3,6\}$, and honeycomb $\{6,3\}$ lattices.
-To elegantly embed the $\{p,q\}$-hyperbolic lattice into the continuum hyperbolic space—and thereby capture the continuum limit, a key element of our analysis—we employ the Poincaré disk.
+To embed the $\{p,q\}$ hyperbolic lattice into its continuum geometric setting, we employ the Poincar\'e disk as the reference geometry for our analysis.